denzelrenner/Dissertation/README.md

 mkdir -p ~/all_gammaproteobacteria_data/busco_dataset/
 ```

-Download the dataset using busco to the datasets directory created earlier
+Download the gammaproteobacteria lineage dataset with busco and direct the output to the datasets directory created earlier
 ```bash
 busco --download_path ~/all_gammaproteobacteria_data/busco_dataset/ --download gammaproteobacteria_odb10
 ```